Mobility Conference 2017

 In 2016, the DRONEMASTERS Logistics Conference focused on the potential of unmanned transport systems.
-This year's DRONEMASTERS Mobility Conference for the first time illuminates the current state of the developments of manned systems in the lower airspace.
+2017 the DRONEMASTERS Mobility Conference illuminated for the first time the current state of the developments of manned systems in the lower airspace.

-The talks present which systems are already in use today and what their next development steps will look like.
-From the point of view of leading experts it is explained how the lower airspace could be managed with numerous unmanned and manned systems in the near future.
-Finally, it is discussed which traffic concepts, such as safety and electromobility, could shape urban airspace.
+The talks presented which systems are already in use today and what their next development steps will look like.
+From the point of view of leading experts it was explained how the lower airspace could be managed with numerous unmanned and manned systems in the near future.
+Finally, it was discussed which traffic concepts, such as safety and electromobility, could shape urban airspace.

 Rethinking Auto Mobility